Taiwolawal/darey.io-pbl/project20.md

 List the images to check that you have downloaded them successfully: `docker images ls`

-## Step 2

-i.
-Deploy the MySQL Container to your Docker Engine
+## Step 2: Deploy the MySQL Container to your Docker Engine

 Once you have the image, move on to deploying a new MySQL container with: `docker run --name <container_name> -e MYSQL_ROOT_PASSWORD=<my-secret-pw> -d mysql/mysql-server:latest`